daazarov/EVEClient.NET/README.md

 }
 ```

-Next, register your cache with the service collection and set up customization of the pipline
+Next, register your cache in the service collection and set up customization of the pipline

 ```cs
 _serviceCollection.AddEVEOnlineEsiClient(config =>